 Good2Go (or G2G) is perfect for fueling athletes.
 No refined sugars, no preservatives and high in protein from whey, nut butters and oats.
 These bars are super filling, made from real food, and at 300 calories per bar are good on their own as a meal-on-the-go.
 If you like peanut butter or almond butter, you’ll love these bars.
 G2G is offering 20% off any order using the code “NUTRI”.

 Only 8 ingredients?
 Sold.
 I love RxBar’s no nonsense packaging and simple message.
 They have no gluten, soy, dairy or added sugar and get most of their protein from egg whites.
 A bar made from real food that provides real fuel.
-They don’t have the intense sweetness or bitter aftertaste like some protein bars on the market that use sucralose or other artificial sweeteners.
+They don’t have the intense sweetness or bitter aftertaste like some protein bars on the market that use sucralose or other artificial sweeteners but they do have a chewy consistency.
 RXBARs are becoming more common and I found them at my neighborhood Publix the other day.
 The Coffee Chocolate is my favorite flavor.

 Nugo Slim A